CrazyWearsPJs/Projects/README.md

 Mega Project List
 ========

-I'm going to attempt Martyr2’s Mega Project list using Haskell in order to learn some of the language and get
+I'm going to attempt Martyr2’s Mega Project list using Haskell in order to learn some of the language and get much needed general programming practice.
+I'll be committing each problem as I go.

-much needed general programming practice.
-This repo was forked from thekarangoel's project list and his

-Python solutions have been deleted.
+This repo was forked from thekarangoel's project list and his Python solutions have been deleted.

-Alongside these projects, I am also reading "Learn You a Haskell for Great Good" by Miran Lipovača for basics

-of the language.
+Alongside these projects, I am also reading ["Learn You a Haskell for Great Good"](http://learnyouahaskell.com/) by Miran Lipovača for basics of the language.

 I'm excited, let's a go!!